-Timothy Gorichanaz, a PhD candidate at Drexel University’s College of Computing & Informatics (CCI), was recently awarded the 2017 Litwin Books Award for Ongoing Dissertation Research in the Philosophy of Information for his dissertation project titled “Understanding Self-Documentation.”
+Timothy Gorchanaz, PhD, assistant teaching professor at Drexel University’s College of Computing & Informatics (CCI), was recently awarded the 2017 Litwin Books Award for Ongoing Dissertation Research in the Philosophy of Information for his dissertation project titled “Understanding Self-Documentation.”
 Gorichanaz’ research focuses on the current societal obsession with self-documentation through digital methods, like the “selfie,” through the lens of document theory and the philosophy of information.

 The award, which includes a $1,000 scholarship, is given annually to a graduate student in information science who is working toward a dissertation in the philosophy of information.
 There are a variety of philosophical considerations in the field of information science as we share more of our personal life online.
 Gorichanaz’ dissertation provides valuable contributions to the study of philosophy of information.